Is the Islamic State being run at the behest of Pakistan’s ISI in India?

 The outfit was at first headed by Bhatkal resident, Sultan Armar and following his death in 2016, the mantle was taken over by his brother Shafi Armar.
 Reports suggest that even Shafi was killed last year, following which one of his aides if running the group.

-The brothers, who were residents of Haji Manzil, Nawayat Colony, Bhatkal, Dist- Uttar Kannada, Karnataka-581320, had ventured into the Indian Mujahideen at first at the behest of Yasin Bhatkal.
+The brothers, who were residents of Haji Manzil, Nawayat Colony, Bhatkal, Dist-Uttar Kannada, Karnataka-581320, had ventured into the Indian Mujahideen at first at the behest of Yasin Bhatkal.

 While breaking away from the Indian Mujahideen, they said that they did not want to be stooges of the ISI.
 They even said that for an Islamic Caliphate to be set up in India, they could rely only on the ISIS.
 Many within the intelligence circles feel that this was a completely stage managed drama by the ISI.
 It wanted to use members of the Indian Mujahideen to set up the ISIS in India.